Softmotions/aws4/README.md

 # AWS API client library in pure C

 AWS4 is a C client library used for signing and sending requests to AWS HTTP APIs (aws4.h).
-Also it offers a simple DynamoDB client API (aws4dd.h) and Distributed Resources Locking API (aws4dl.h).
+Also it offers a simple DynamoDB client API (aws4dd.h) and **Distributed Resources Locking API (aws4dl.h)**.

+Softmotions AWS4 library is very lightweight and It is not bloated with tons of dependencies.

 ## Prerequisites